-The Bee uses a treadling system unique to SpinOlution wheels.
+The Mach II uses a treadling system unique to SpinOlution wheels.
 It is a left-right treadling, with the ball of each foot on each treadle.
-Place the ball of each foot on each treadle; depress one treadle fully, and then the other.
+Place the ball of each foot, or just toes, on each treadle.
+Depress one treadle fully, and then the other.
 Your heels rest on the heel-rests in front of the treadles, only your toes need to go up and down.
-If you try to push down a treadle with one foot before the other treadle has gone completely down, you will find the treadle very difficult to push.
+If you try to push down a treadle with one foot before the other treadle has gone completely down, you will find the treadle difficult to push.
 With a little practice, you will soon find where each side is completely depressed and adapt your rhythm to the upswing of the other treadle.